Chuni Goswami: Club career

 Goswami joined the Mohun Bagan junior team in 1946 at the age of 8 years.
 He was a part of the junior squad up to 1954 and then graduated to the Mohun Bagan senior team.
 Mentored by club legend Balaidas Chatterjee, Goswami went on to represent Mohun Bagan in various foreign tours.
 He made his club debut on 29 May in the same year in Mohun Bagan's 3–0 win against Eastern Railway, in which he scored a goal.
 In the 1959 CFL season, Goswami scored 14 goals for his team.
 He continued playing for Mohun Bagan until his retirement in 1968.
 In the 1960s, Goswami and Jarnail Singh became two highest-paid players of the club; both of them captained the team respectively.
 Goswami captained Mohun Bagan in five seasons from 1960 to 1964.
 During his stay at the club, he won the Calcutta Football League six times, IFA Shield and Durand Cup four times.

 International career

 Chuni Goswami made his international debut for India in 1956 during the team's 1–0 victory over the Chinese Olympic team.
-He went on to play for India in 50 international matches including in Olympics, Asian Games, Asia Cup and Merdeka Cup.
+He went on to play for India in 30 international matches including in Olympics, Asian Games, Asia Cup and Merdeka Cup, scoring 9 goals.
 He captained India to the Asian Games Gold Medal in 1962 and a Silver in the 1964 AFC Asian Cup in Tel Aviv and in the Merdeka Cup.
 Goswami, known for having incredible partnership with P. K. Banerjee and Tulsidas Balaram, is one of the "Indian football's holy trinity".

 Career statistics

 International statistics

-Chuni Goswami played in 30 FIFA "A" international matches having scored 9 times for the National team.
+Chuni Goswami played in 37 FIFA "A" international matches having scored 12 times for the National team.